Bryan De La Cruz Player Props: Marlins vs. Cardinals

 Bryan De La Cruz At The Plate

-- De La Cruz is hitting .276 with 17 doubles, nine home runs and 23 walks.
+- De La Cruz has 17 doubles, nine home runs and 23 walks while batting .273.

-- He ranks 43rd in batting average, 92nd in on base percentage, and 83rd in slugging among qualified batters in MLB play.
+- Among qualifying batters in baseball, he ranks 47th in batting average, 99th in on-base percentage, and 87th in slugging.

-- De La Cruz has an RBI in 26 of 79 games this year, with multiple RBI in 13 of them.
-He has also driven home three or more of his team's runs in four contests.
+- In 65% of his 80 games this season, De La Cruz has picked up at least one hit.
+He's also had 21 multi-hit games.

-- He has scored in 27 of 79 games this season, and more than once 6 times.
+- In 33.8% of his games this year, De La Cruz has had at least one RBI.
+He's picked up more than one in 16.3% and driven in three or more of his team's runs in four contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.